browserpass/browserpass-legacy/CONTRIBUTING.md

 docker build -t browserpass-dev .
 ```

-To build browserpass (frontend and backend) via docker, run the following from project root:
+To build browserpass (frontend and backend) via docker, run the following from project root (this is the preferred approach):
 ```shell
 docker run --rm -v "$(pwd)":/browserpass browserpass-dev
 ```

-If you only want to download dependencies, build front-end or backend code, run one of the following:
+If you only want a specific action, such as to download dependencies or to build front-end or backend code, use one of the following commands:
 ```shell
 docker run --rm -v "$(pwd)":/browserpass browserpass-dev deps docker run --rm -v "$(pwd)":/browserpass browserpass-dev js